 Considerable changes at the lower paid monitor level were also in hand.
 Most monitors were students who stayed on at school for a year of teaching experience preparing for appointment as a junior teacher or for the Short Course.
 Now they were to be encouraged to remain as monitors for a further two years, then to become senior monitors for two years of teaching while receiving lessons for the Junior Public prior to a six month short course.
 This was expected to give them sufficient practical and theoretical experience for work in small schools.
 This scheme would have created a two-tiered training system and reintroduced many of the worst features of the outmoded pupil teacher system, but it appealed to those dissatisfied with the inadequate practical experience in the current junior teacher system as well as to those responsible for financing and staffing schools.
 However, before it could be implemented a new Director of Education, W. T. McCoy (1919-1929), was appointed.
 McCoy believed that there should be no teaching before training, so the only aspect retained from the proposed reform was the teacher scholarship, later to be known as a probationary studentship.

 McCoy arrived in South Australia just as the state was entering a brief post-war period of prosperity through increased output in primary and secondary industries and a rising population.
 At last funds were available for carrying out a series of reforms to training that were to last well into the twentieth century.
-McCoy moved quickly to resolve the unsatisfactory professional and training situations that had bedeviled the education system since 1913.
+McCoy moved quickly to resolve the unsatisfactory professional and training situations that had bedevilled the education system since 1913.
 By the beginning of 1921 he was able to tell students of the newly renamed Teachers’ College that their training was now fundamentally different from former times ‘inasmuch as you, like the doctor, the lawyer … will complete your professional course before you are permitted to teach’.
 The comprehensive and extended courses which brought all training under the control of the College were set out in the relevant conspectus (see Figure 2).

 At the same time McCoy announced that a period of teaching was no longer a prerequisite for entry to the College, thus doing away with the untrained teaching force that had been a feature of training since the 1870s.
-Training was to be carried in newly established Practising Schools under the direction of Masters and Mistresses of Method and skilled demonstration teachers in close collaboration with the College to ensure that teaching methods agreed with the pedagogy taught there.
+Training was to occur in newly established Practising Schools under the direction of Masters and Mistresses of Method and skilled demonstration teachers in close collaboration with the College to ensure that teaching methods agreed with the pedagogy taught there.
 With the introduction of the new training system McCoy went on to say that ‘the Junior Teacher, as a teaching force, practically disappeared from that date’.
 Junior teachers were not completely abolished however.
 The role was needed mainly as a holding position for otherwise qualified entrants under the required age of 17 years.
 In 1923, junior teachers were removed from the official lists of teaching staff and put under a new heading: ‘Students in Training’.
 They were grouped with probationary students and student teachers.

 The removal of 185 junior teachers of Grade IV from the teaching service together with the increased course times created teacher shortages.
 In 1920 junior teachers had provided some 9 per cent of the teaching force but in 1921 there were just 25 of them in the system.
 McCoy was able to report that shortages were partly overcome ‘through the loyal assistance of those teachers who undertook additional work in the schools that were understaffed’ while he took steps to remedy the situation.
 Numbers at the Teachers’ College were gradually raised to 300.
 Temporary quarters were found in the former Police Barracks adjacent to the University until the new college, for which funds had finally been approved in 1920, could be built.
 Additional short courses starting in mid year were introduced and teachers were recruited from overseas but shortages continued as the new soldier settlements required more primary and secondary schools.
 By 1924 the shortage had become so critical that untrained persons were once more appointed as teachers.
 Some 68 ‘supplementary’ teachers were given a short course in school routine before being sent to small schools in need and another 115 were employed while the system lasted.